bbawj/note-vault/Notes/Processes.md

 ![](https://i.imgur.com/OZdrt4M.png)
 ## Practice Problems
 ![](https://i.imgur.com/MROpdFs.png)
 a.
 False.
 That is the ready state.
-The waiting state is for processed waiting for some I/O or event not CPU
+The waiting state is for processes waiting for some I/O operation or event
 b.
 True
 c.
 False.
 It is used by the parent to wait for children to finish.
 d.
-Not sure actually.
-If message passing uses a mailbox approach it should use the same amount of memory
+False.
+To support message passing, extra kernel memory needs to be allocated for process mailbox

 What are two main differences between the data and stack regions of a process memory?
 1. Data region is used to store global variables while stack region is used to store the currently executing local functions and parameters.
 2. Data region is fixed, while the stack can grow and shrink as the program executes.
 ![](https://i.imgur.com/ObBUEZ0.png)
-P0: Ready -> Running -> Ready
+P0: Ready -> Running -> Waiting -> Ready
-P1: Running -> Waiting -> Ready -> Running
+P1: Running -> Ready -> Running

 [[Context Switch]]
 A: Save state of P1 into PCB1